mehtadushy/SelecSLS-Pytorch/README.md

 </table>

-These models are trained using Cosine LR, Random Erasing, EMA, and Color Jitter using [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models).
+These models are trained using Cosine LR, Random Erasing, EMA, *Bicubic* Interpolation, and Color Jitter using [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models).
 The inference time for models here is measured on a TITAN Xp GPU using the accompanying scripts.
+The script for evaluating ImageNet performance uses *Bilinear* interpolation, hence the results reported here are marginally worse than they would be with Bicubic interpolation at inference.

 <table>